LMS Pricing: Find the Pricing Model That’s Right for You

 3. Pay as you go

-In this model, the cost of the learning management system is directly related to how you use it.
-You pay very little during off-peak periods, but may have to break the bank when you need to train a larger team for a big project.
+In this model, the cost of the learning management system is directly related to how organizations use it.
+An enterprise pays very little during off-peak periods, but may have to break the bank when they need to train a larger team for a big project.

-The pure pay-as-you-go model isn’t very popular among training platform providers.
+The pure pay-as-you-go model isn’t very popular among LMS providers.
 That’s because eLearning software isn’t typical SaaS: launching it requires too many resources (in personal effort, not just budget) to use it only from time to time.

 Takeaway

-This model is great for those who sell their eLearning courses and training programs, since it guarantees that learning platform costs go up only during periods of increased revenue.
-This way, you can be sure that you’ll always be able to afford the software and won’t have to overpay when you’re not actively using it.
+This model is great for organizations that sell their eLearning courses and training programs since it guarantees that learning platform costs go up only during periods of increased revenue.
+This way, an enterprise can be sure that it will always be able to afford the software and won’t have to overpay when it is not actively using it.

 Pros